naomibuell/data-646-final-project/README.md

 This repository contains:

--   FinalReport.pdf: Complete analysis and findings
+-   DATA_646_Final_Project report.pdf: Complete analysis and findings

 -   FinalProject.qmd: Quarto markdown file with all data processing and analysis code